Ukrainian Surnames of Hypothetical Bulgarian Origin

 Chuv. khurçă "steel" the surname Kurzyak is available in the village of Zozulintsy (Zalischyky district).

-It is impossible to say how given etymologies correspond to the truth without additional historical evidence about ethnicity of ancestors of carrier of specific names and they are unlikely to ever appear.
-Use of searches of Bulgar traces in Ukrainian surnames not in evidence about present of Bulgarsresidence in a particular Bulgarians in certain area of Ukraine, we have other compelling data for this but supplementary material for the study of the historical phonology of the Chuvash language.
-Together with toponymy anthroponymy gives certain chronological framework of existence or transformation of the individual sounds of the language.
-Furthermore, comparing systems of Ukrainian and Chuvash antroponumy (similarity in semantics, structure, creation) will give concrete material to establish regularities in antroponymy in prehistoric times and simultaneously help to establish at least approximate time of occurrence of individual names, which is also important.
+As far the proposed etymologies correspond to the truth cannot be appreciated without additional historical evidence of the nationality of the ancestors of carriers of specific surnames and they are unlikely to appear once.
+Therefore, they themselves do not prove the presence of the Bulgars in a certain territory of Ukraine, we have other convincing data for this.
+Ukrainian surnames of Bulgarian origin are additional material for the study of historical phonology of the Turkic languages.
+Together with the toponymy, anthroponymy establishes a certain chronological framework for the existence or transformation of the distinct sounds of these languages.
+In addition, a comparison of Ukrainian and Chuvash anthroponymic systems (similarity in semantics, structure, creation) will provide concrete material for studying the spiritual culture of our ancestors and establishing patterns of anthroponymy in prehistoric times and at the same time will help establish at least an approximate time of the emergence of individual surnames, which is also important.